What is the United Church of Christ (UCC)?

 The United Church of Christ offers:

-Unity - for all Christians of diverse traditions seeking on church on earth.
+Unity - for all Christians of diverse traditions seeking on church on

 Action - a heritage of working for Christ's kingdom